 Assessing existing condition

 Council or the applicant (when required by conditions of consent) will prepare a digital video dilapidation report of Council’s infrastructure for Council’s records which may be relied upon when assessing a request to return the security deposit.

 Return of the Security Deposit

 An inspection will be carried out by Council upon the application for a return of the security deposit.

 The security deposit is returned less the cost of repairs to any damage, subject to Council’s satisfaction that there are no remaining works under the approved development that may cause damage to Council’s infrastructure (typically demonstrated via the provision of an Occupation Certificate if relating to a Development Application or Complying Development Certificate).

 Council may also utilise the security deposit to complete unfinished works relating to Council infrastructure that were required as part of the approved development if the applicant fails to do so within a reasonable time frame.

 Council may waive all or part of the security deposit if the need for a security deposit is lessened due to site conditions or constraints.

-Council will only refund the security deposit in accordance with the details contained on the applicable Bond lodgement form (bond form).
+Council will only return the security deposit in accordance with the details contained on the applicable Bond lodgement form (bond form).

-Requests to amend or add a recipient and details of the refund must be accompanied with suitable identification and justification to the satisfaction of Council.
-Any requests to amend the recipient for refunds totalling in excess of $2,000 must be accompanied with a statutory declaration in the form prescribed by Council:
+Requests to amend or add a recipient and details of the return must be accompanied with suitable identification and justification to the satisfaction of Council.
+Any requests to amend the recipient for returns totalling in excess of $2,000 must be accompanied with a statutory declaration in the form prescribed by Council: